Cinnamon Syrup

 It’s also great for warm drinks like lattes and cappuccinos because it doesn’t take as much stirring to blend into the drink.

-From coffee to cocktails, cinnamon syrup is a good addition to your arsenal when preparing fall drinks.
-You can also drizzle it over waffles, pancakes or French toast, or stir it into oatmeal and yogurt. addition to your arsenal
+• You can also drizzle it over waffles, pancakes and French toast, or stir it into oatmeal and yogurt.

 Ingredients

 To make your own cinnamon simple syrup, you’ll need just three ingredients.
-I always say to buy the best ingredients you can afford because quality is key when you are dealing with a short ingredient list.
+I always say to buy the best ingredients you can afford because quality is key when you are dealing with a short ingredient list!

-Tap water works just fine, but if you happen to have access to filtered water or bottled water, I recommend using that for an even purer taste.
+• Water: Tap water works fine, but if you happen to have access to filtered water or bottled water, I recommend using that for an even purer taste.
 It also helps your syrups last longer.
+We use a water filter pitcher * because it is faster (and tastes better) than the water that comes from the fridge.

 Cinnamon sticks are the whole spices that ground cinnamon is made from.
 But did you know there are different types of cinnamon?
 According to Bon Appetit, there are two main types of cinnamon: